ilius/pyglossary/README.md

 ## Cache directory

-The cache directory is used for storing temporary files which are either moved or deleted after conversion.
+Cache directory is used for storing temporary files which are either moved or deleted after conversion.
 You can pass `--no-cleanup` flag in order to keep them.

-The path of cache directory:
+The path for cache directory:

 - Linux or BSD: `~/.cache/pyglossary/`
 - Mac: `~/Library/Caches/PyGlossary/`